Enzyme-driven phase separation: Mean-Field theory

 The above conditions allow us to derive the steady-state phase diagram of the system [Figs.~\ref{fig:pd_new}(a) and \ref{fig:pd_new}(b)].
 This diagram is defined in the reduced parameter space spanned by three dimensionless combinations of kinetic rates and molecular concentrations: $(\rho_0, K_\mathrm{d}/C,K_\mathrm{m}/C)$.
 The surfaces defined by $\rho_0=\rho_\pm$ [solid lines in Figs.~\ref{fig:pd_new}(a) and \ref{fig:pd_new}(b)], divide the parameter space in three regions, corresponding to steady states of either the pure $+$~phase, the pure $-$~phase, or a coexistence of both phases.
 The width of the phase-coexistence region is independent of the Michaelis constant $K_\mathrm{m}$ [Fig.~\ref{fig:pd_new}(b)] but widens for smaller dissociation constants~$K_\mathrm{d}$ [Fig.~\ref{fig:pd_new}(a)], i.e. when enzymes from the reservoir have higher affinity for the scaffold.

 The phase-coexistence region in its turn is divided in two subregions, corresponding to distinct pathways of relaxation toward the steady state.
-Starting from one of the uniform initial states that are at the extremes of the physical region, $\langle\phi\rangle=\pm c$, the system can exhibit two qualitatively different relaxation mechanisms.
+Starting from one of the uniform initial states that are at the extremes of the physical region, $\langle\phi\rangle_\mathrm{s}=\pm c$, the system can exhibit two qualitatively different relaxation mechanisms.
 If the initial uniform state is whithin the bistability region, it is metastable (as illustrated in Fig.~\ref{fig:dynamical_pd}, and detailed in its caption) and decays via nucleation of droplets of the globally favored phase [Fig.~\ref{fig:pd_new}(c)].
 Conversely, if the initial uniform state is outside the bistability region, it is linearly unstable, and phase separation is triggered spontaneously by small fluctuations.
 The metastable and unstable regions are separated by the surfaces [Figs.~\ref{fig:pd_new}(a) and \ref{fig:pd_new}(b), dashed lines]:

 A global negative feedback mechanism governs the long-term dynamics.
-The growth of a region of the stable phase depletes the available enzymes of the corresponding type, slowing further growth.
-This feedback drives the system asymptotically (Fig.~\ref{fig:dynamical_pd}, white arrows) toward a phase-coexistence steady state where $k_\mathrm{e}^+/k_\mathrm{e}^-=1$.
-At this steady state, the spatial average of the field reaches a value
+The favored phase is determined by the ratio $\rho = k_\mathrm{e}^+/k_\mathrm{e}^-$, which, according to Eq.~(\ref{eq:alphas}), is a decreasing function of the spatial average $\langle\phi\rangle_\mathrm{s}$ of the order parameter.
+This establishes a self-regulating loop: as the growth of $+$ phase domains increases $\langle\phi\rangle_\mathrm{s}$, it simultaneously drives the ratio $\rho$ downward.
+This process induces the adiabatic drift illustrated in Fig.~\ref{fig:dynamical_pd} (white leftward arrows), pushing the system asymptotically toward phase-coexistence, where $\rho = 1$ and catalytic actions are balanced.
+Physically, the expansion of a stable phase depletes the reservoir of available enzymes of the corresponding type, recruiting them from the cytosol and slowing further growth until the system relaxes into a-phase-coexistence steady state.
+Here, the spatial average of the field reaches a value

 which determines the fraction of the scaffold occupied by each phase (see App.~\ref{app:phase_diag_details}).
-During relaxation to this steady-state asymptotics the variation of $\langle\phi\rangle$ becomes slower and slower, which justifies a posteriori the adiabatic assumption.
+During relaxation to this steady-state asymptotics the variation of $\langle\phi\rangle_\mathrm{s}$ becomes slower and slower, which justifies a posteriori the adiabatic assumption.
 A similar argument validates the adiabatic assumption during the nucleation of small domains of the stable phase within a metastable background.